-The Psychology major at Northwest provides the student with a liberal arts background to prepare for subsequent undergraduate studies leading to a Bachelor of Arts degree.
+The Psychology pathway at Northwest provides the student with a liberal arts background to prepare for subsequent undergraduate studies leading to a Bachelor of Arts/Sciences degree.

 Psychology advisors work closely with nearby universities to ensure that this two-year curriculum coincides with their programs and will allow maximum transferable credit.
 The student who successfully completes this program is eligible for the Associate of Arts degree.

 A bachelor’s degree in psychology qualifies a person to assist psychologists and other professionals in community mental health centers, vocational rehabilitation offices, and correctional programs.
 Bachelor’s degree holders may also work as administrative assistants for psychologists.
 Many, however, find employment in other areas, such as sales, service, or business management.

 People with a master’s degree in psychology may work as industrial-organizational psychologists.
 They also may work as psychological assistants conducting research under the direct supervision of doctoral-level psychologists.
 A master’s degree in psychology requires at least 2 years of full-time graduate study.
 Requirements usually include practical experience in an applied setting and a master’s thesis based on an original research project.